 The Power LED Indicator controls can be used to change the color of the LED between blue and green, and adjust the LED brightness if supported by the display.
 For example, the LED brightness can be reduced as necessary in dim environments if it is distracting.
-On the MultiSync X841UHD model the Power LED Indicator can only be turned on or off.
+On the MultiSync X651UHD, X841UHD, and X981UHD models the Power LED Indicator can only be turned on or off.